trivule/trivule/contributing.md

  * Checks if the input is in the specified list.
  *
  * @param input - The input to be checked.
  * @param params - The list of values to check against.
 Comma-separated string.
- * @returns `true` if the input is in the list, `false` otherwise.
  */
 export const inInput: RuleCallBack = (input, params) => {
   if (!params) {